 ~$22 · 1.3 oz

-Olay Regenerist has been the drugstore anti-aging benchmark for years, and the Micro-Sculpting Serum is the formula that earned that reputation.
-The amino-peptide complex targets skin firmness and elasticity over time, while niacinamide brightens and improves skin tone.
+Olay Regenerist has been a drugstore anti-aging benchmark for years, and the Micro-Sculpting Serum is one of the formulas behind that reputation.
+The amino-peptide complex is positioned around firmer-looking skin over time, while niacinamide supports a brighter-looking tone.
 The texture is lightweight and fast-absorbing -- it disappears under moisturizer without pilling, which matters if you're building a layered routine.

 Works well for